 a program of GrowSmart Maine

-MASG advocates for significant policy changes related to smart growth and its value to Maine communities.
-MASG also connects organizations and communities where smart growth values overlap, creating a stronger network for more smart growth outcomes across the state.
+MASG, led by GrowSmart Maine, advocates for significant policy changes related to smart growth and value to Maine communities.
+MASG also connects organizations and communities whose smart growth values overlap, creating a stronger network.
+This coordination results in more resources and better growth outcomes across the state.